lqiu96/protobuf-test-cases/README.md

 # Maven Profiles
 There are two Maven profiles that can be called with these test cases
-1. local (active by default): Runs the tests that do not make a call to Google Cloud
+1. local (active by default): Runs the tests that do not require an active Google Cloud project
 2. all: Runs all tests in the repo (superset of local).
 This requires additional env vars to be set

 ## Env Vars
 Additional env vars are required to run for calls to Google Cloud
-- PROJECT_ID: This is your Google Cloud Project ID
+- PROJECT_ID: This is your Google Cloud Project ID (i.e. `my-test-project`)
-- LOCATION: This will be the region that your requests will hit
+- LOCATION: This will be the region that your requests will hit (i.e. `us-central1`)
-- ZONE: This is the zone that your requests will use
+- ZONE: This is the zone that your requests will use (i.e. `us-central1-a`)

-- You can set these Env Vars by running the example command: `export PROJECT_ID={test_project_name}`
+You can set these Env Vars by running the example command: `export PROJECT_ID={test_project_name}`